Philip Boit: 1996–98

 Philip Boit and compatriot Henry Bitok trained in Finland to become competitive skiers.
 Both were former middle distance runners with no previous skiing experience.
 Their project was sponsored by sportswear giant Nike.
 Winter training began in February 1996.
 Kenya had only one slot for the 1998 Winter Olympics in Nagano, which was taken by Boit, while Bitok finished his skiing career soon after.
 Boit's participation in the games gained worldwide media coverage.
 He finished 92nd and last in the 10-kilometer classic race.
 The awards for the race were delayed while winner Bjørn Dæhlie waited for Boit to reach the finish line to embrace him.

 1999

 Boit participated in the 1999 Nordic skiing World Championships in Ramsau, Austria, and again finished last in the 10 km classic event.
 After the event, Nike dropped their sponsorship and Boit was forced to settle for "dry training" in Kenya for the next two years.

 2002–10

 In the 2002 Winter Olympics in Salt Lake City, Boit finished 64th in the sprint race, beating three competitors.
 After the Salt Lake City Olympics Boit left competitive skiing again, but came back to participate in the 2006 Winter Olympics in Turin where he finished 92nd in the 15 km Classic, ahead of five fellow competitors.
-Boit said in a 2006 interview that he was planning to retire after 2010 Winter Olympics to be held in Vancouver.
+Boit said in a 2006 interview that he was planning to retire after the 2010 Winter Olympics to be held in Vancouver.

 In 2007, he competed in the World Ski Championships held in Sapporo, Japan, the same country where he started his Olympic career.